 Another particularity is the integration of the DB2 database manager.
 The record-oriented functioning of DB2 demonstrates its central role.
 Here the system doesn’t deal with every hit on the keyboard.
 It waits for the user to fill out the whore record and press enter, and then it processes it all.
 Meaning, that it could complete certain (and mainly) transaction tasks using up a lot fewer resources, than the other company-oriented IBM system of the time, the RS/6000 running Unix.
 It’s not a coincidence that it became so popular in the financial sector, that it was often referred to as an “accounting machine”.

 Similarly to mainframes, the hardware of the AS/400 is hierarchical in design.
 Besides the main processor doing the actual calculations, there are many other processors doing auxiliary tasks such as peripheral management.
 With a technology called “strife-ing”, it is possible to improve the system's performance by adding additional hard drives.
 Another particularity of AS/400 is its single-level storage.
 Data storage and memory are addressed individually, and the operating system decides which elements of the database go on the hard drive, and which ones go to the memory.

 This can be both a strength and a weakness at the same time.
 It is a strength because the size of the memory doesn’t limit the running program.
 It is a weakness because in case the computer suddenly powers down, the system becomes inconsistent.
 To avoid this, they have installed batteries around the memory.

 Security is a Strength of AS/400

 An important element that makes the AS/400 popular even today, is security.
 If one tries to modify an object using anything else than the standard procedure, the hardware bit inside “falls”.
 This means that it is not possible to use the object as a pointer anymore, but only as data.
-Thanks to which the hackers can’t attack it with overflow.
+Thanks to this the hackers can’t attack it with overflow.
 The main admin password is basically the only way to access an AS/400.

 Stability of Value